Travelling with your pet

 Time for a pit stop:

-When planning your route you need to ensure that any break stops you have are at pet-friendly places.
-NEVER leave dogs or cats alone in cars on warm days.
-Even if it’s cloudy, you have the windows open and are parked in a shady area; the temperature inside your car can reach dangerously high levels in just a few minutes!
+When planning your route you need to ensure that any stops you have are at pet-friendly places.
+NEVER leave dogs or cats alone in cars on warm days: even if it’s cloudy, you have the windows open andpark in a shaded area; the temperature inside your car can reach dangerously high levels in just a few minutes!

-Take frequent breaks, carry a good supply of poop bags to make sure you are never caught short and always ensure you have enough water on board to keep your furry friend fully hydrated – pets travelling in cars can become dehydrated very quickly; especially as they often don’t have constant access to water in a moving vehicle.
+Take frequent breaks, always carry a good supply of poo bags and ensure you have enough water on board to keep your furry friend fully hydrated – pets travelling in cars can become dehydrated very quickly; especially as they often don’t have constant access to water in a moving vehicle.

 Tummy trouble: